james-priest/james-priest.github.io/README.md

     <dd style="text-align:left"><i>- New Opportunities with Old Friends -</i></dd>
     <dd>In 2006 I was invited to return to Velodea to help lift the company out of a financial deficit.
 Together with the Managing Director we streamlined operations with smaller dev teams, tighter turn-arounds, and more effective project management.</dd>
     <dd>Within a year the company was able to pay off $200k worth of corporate debt and begin to turn a profit once again.</dd>
-    <dd>The success of these efforts assured another eight years of fulfilling and prosperous work before the untimely passing of our CEO and Managing Director.</dd>
+    <dd>The success of these efforts assured another ten years of fulfilling and prosperous work before the untimely passing of our CEO and Managing Director.</dd>
   <dt>2017 - 2019 • <i>Education, Certification & Training</i> • Los Angeles, CA</dt>
     <dd style="text-align:left"><i>- Back to School -</i></dd>
-    <dd>I set out to master today's most in-demand technologies and have earned a Mobile Web Specialist Nanodegree & React Nanodegree in the process.</dd>
+    <dd>Not wanting to rest on my laurels, I set out to master today's most in-demand technologies and front end frameworks.
+In that process I earned multiple certifications including a Mobile Web Specialist Nanodegree & React Nanodegree.</dd>
 </dl>

 **[⬆ top](#james-priest "toc")**